Sparx27/react-newsApp/README.md

-# React News App with Material UI
+#React news app with MUI